RiceAstroparticleLab/RiceAstroparticleLab.github.io/index.md

 Our work combines frontier experiments with cutting-edge computational techniques to explore one of the greatest mysteries in physics: what is dark matter, and why does it exist?
 By pushing the boundaries of both **data science** and **experimental physics**, we hope to uncover new physics that will help us better understand our universe.

 ## Latest News

-- **October 2024**: New paper
+- **October 2024**: _We observed for the first time Solar neutrinos bouncing off a nucleus in XENONnT! ([arXiv:2410.17137](https://arxiv.org/abs/2408.02877))!_
+- **September 2024**: New paper submitted to PRL searching for ultralight dark matter using magnetic levitation for the POLONAISE experiment ([arXiv:2409.03814](https://arxiv.org/pdf/2409.03814)) based on Dr Amaral's work connecting dark matter theory to quantum sensing systems ([JCAP 06 (2024) 050](https://arxiv.org/abs/2403.02381))!

 ## Physics Research Areas
 We specialize in the following physics areas:
 - **Dark matter direct detection**:  We are a founding member of the XENON experiments that is one of the leading experiments to measure WIMP dark matter terrestrially.
 (XENON100/XENON1T/XENONnT)
 - **Neutrinos and weak interactions**: We research neutrinos through processes such as neutrinoless double-beta decay, where observing this process gains insight into why the Universe is made of predominantly matter.
-(Dune / XLZD / Darwin)
+(DUNE / XLZD / Darwin)
 - **Quantum sensing for dark matter**: We are pioneering efforts to understand how novel quantum sensing devices can be used to probe dark matter terrestrially.
-(Windchime / Polonaise)
+(Windchime / POLONAISE)

 ## Team Members